KPCOFGS/RustyChat/README.md

 ## License

-This project is licensed under the MIT license.
+This project is licensed under the MIT License.
 See [LICENSE](./LICENSE) file for more details.